neon-software-dev/nastro/README.md

 make
 ```

+### Building on Windows

-If on Windows, you'll likely also need to run Qt's `windeployqt` tool, passing in the location of nastroui.exe as an argument (this tool is in either your system Qt SDK or the vcpkg-built Qt SDK if using the `prepare_dependencies.py` script).
+If on Windows, you'll likely also need to run Qt's `windeployqt` tool after building.
+Pass in the location of nastroui.exe as an argument to the tool.

+If using `prepare_dependencies.py`, `windeployqt` is located in `{nastro}/external/vcpkg/installed/{platform}/tools/Qt6/bin`